 He was right, they probably weren't.
 Why do kids drink and drive?
 What's up with the stupid risky behavior (sexual and otherwise) of youth?
 It's just how they're wired.
 It mostly isn't intentional.
 Those of you with teenagers - has your kid ever done something stupid, and you asked why?
 Was their response: "I dunno"?
 They're not making an excuse.
 It's the truth.
 There's even an outstanding Frontline special on the whole thing (Caution - you'll want to throw something at the computer when you see the first kid - even my students hate him).

 Murray coming out and seeming to retaliate against the players' comments by flinging dirty laundry and blame is petty, and it shows a lack of understanding behind what the kids meant with what they said.
 Janssen apologized even though he wasn't in the wrong to diffuse the problem.
 That showed more maturity and a better understanding of the situation than Murray mustered up.

-In case you're wondering where the hell this came from, I'm back to teaching AP Psychology this semester, and I just watched all 22 episodes of Buffy this weekend.
+In case you're wondering where the hell this came from, I'm back to teaching AP Psychology this semester, and I just watched all 22 second season episodes of Buffy on Hulu this weekend.
 I now consider myself an expert on the teenage noggin.